Strict border controls apply in the Northern Territory (NT) for all access points by:

-If this applies to you please be familiar with information specific to remote community travel.
+If this applies to you please familiarise yourself with information specific to remote community travel.

 Freight will continue to come in and out of the Territory.
-This will not impact the delivery of essential goods and services.
+The new quarantine orders will not impact the delivery of essential goods and services.

 Food and freight including petrol will continue.
 Supermarkets and stores will remain supplied.